 Hamburger Bahnhof – Nationalgalerie der Gegenwart

-In response to the collection’s focus on media art, Ursula Block’s collection of artist’s records was acquired for the Hamburger Bahnhof in 2019 with the help of the Ernst von Siemens Kunststiftung and the Ernst von Siemens Musikstiftung.
-Thanks to the support of the Freunde der Nationalgalerie and a number of donations, this collection has been significantly expanded, with the addition of a number of more contemporary works.
+The records in Broken Music Vol. 2 come from the National Gallery's collection, which managed to acquire an extensive collection of records from Ursula Block in 2019 with the help of the Ernst von Siemens Kunststiftung and the Ernst von Siemens Musikstiftung.
+Thanks to the support of the Friends of the National Gallery and numerous donations, this collection has now been expanded and updated.

 Offers and events

 Access to the Rieckhallen is currently not barrier-free.
 Please contact the information desk at the ticket office if necessary.